 Your eye works very similar to a camera.
 The lens at the front of your eye focuses the image onto the retina which lines the back of the eye.
 The retina acts like the film in the camera.
 The image is sent from the retina through the optic nerve and interpreted by our brain.

 The macula is the very centre of the retina.
 You are reading this text using your macula.
 It is responsible for your central, detailed vision.
 It is responsible for your ability to read, distinguish faces, drive a car and any other activities which require fine vision.

 Your peripheral retina gives you the ability to see general shapes and gives you your ‘get-about’ or peripheral vision.

 The Macular Disease Foundation has a wealth of information about MD.
 Click here.

 The macula is a small area of the retina.
 It is highly sensitive and produces detailed, colour images in the centre of the field of vision.
 Macular degeneration (MD) occurs when the macula is damaged.
 MD usually affects both eyes, but it may produce symptoms in one eye first.
 If MD continues to its late stages, severe visual impairment can result.
 In most cases, visual loss is in the central part of vision.

 The most common type of MD is age-related macular degeneration (AMD).
 It usually occurs in people older than 50 years.
 When complications of AMD threaten sight and cause substantial disturbances of vision, the condition is called “late AMD”.

 Click here to view an information sheet from RANZCO on Age-Related Macular Degeneration.

-A New Approach to AMD Management
+New Approaches to AMD

 Also known as Retinal Rejuvenation Therapy, 2RT is a non-invasive retinal laser procedure that stimulates a natural, biological healing response in the eye to treat the early stages of Age-Related Macular Degeneration.
 It is performed in your ophthalmologist’s clinic and typically takes no more than 10 minutes.